 It's important to know the type of insulin you take and whether it should appear cloudy or clear.
 When you prepare to use a bottle, cartridge, or pen, check the insulin:

-- Don't shake your insulin hard.
+Don't shake your insulin.
+Gently roll it.
 Don't toss it around or handle it roughly.
 If you don't handle your insulin correctly, it's more likely to clump or frost.

 Take steps to store your insulin correctly, or it might not work.